-What Happens to Layer Changing Vias When Using PCI Express at Higher Speeds?
+What Happens to PCIe Signals Traversing Blind Vias at Higher Speeds?

-In our one, two and three-day courses, which we conduct at technical and trade conferences as well as at private on-site classes, we will frequently be asked about particular technology trends and their impact on current design undertakings.
-Of late, a number of these questions have focused on how the use of PCI Express (also known as PCIe) at higher frequencies impacts layer changing vias.
+In our one, two and three-day courses, which we conduct at technical and trade conferences as well as at private on-site classes, we will frequently be asked about particular technology trends and their impact on current designs.
+Of late, a number of these questions have focused on how the use of PCI Express (also known as PCIe) at higher frequencies impacts signals that change layers through vias.
+Limits on the number of vias in PCIe generations are well-known, but the effects of stubs and distributed parasitics are more difficult to see and are not often discussed.

 This article will address layer-changing vias, which transpires with them relative to capacitance and how they can be best designed to avoid signal degradation.
-First, we will describe the various types of vias, the speeds where layer-changing vias started to cause problems, and the overview of the different kinds of PCIe implementations.
+First, we will describe the various types of vias, the role of vias in PCIe layout, the speeds where layer-changing vias started to cause problems, and the overview of the different kinds of PCIe implementations.
 Later we will address how to solve the signal degradation issues associated with layer-changing vias.
 It will also explain how we used back drilling to solve the problem of getting a signal across two very thick PCBs without degrading it from loss or via reflections.

 First, An Overview